aMorris2016/California_Layoffs_Visualization/README.md

 ![image of the tableau dashboard visualizing the layoffs in California](https://github.com/aMorris2016/California_Layoffs_Visualization/blob/main/dashboard_Ca_layoffs.png)

-Get more information about Warn Act and list of WARN notices here: https://edd.ca.gov/en/Jobs_and_Training/Layoff_Services_WARN
+Get more information about Warn Act and list of WARN notices received by the California Employment Development Department here: https://edd.ca.gov/en/Jobs_and_Training/Layoff_Services_WARN